-- The situation brought about by COVID-19, in particular the impact on mobility of researchers, has introduced mandatory changes to the schedule of activities presented in the first Dissemination and Communication Plan.
-Face-to-face conferences and dissemination events are no longer possible. - Dissemination through peer-reviewed journal papers is preferred over conference presentations. - Face-to-face workshops and events have been cancelled and they have been replaced by webinars broadcasted live.
-Virtually all the consortium participates to this activity. - Social media and website have been able to reach out to the target audience and stakeholders.
+- The situation brought about by COVID-19, in particular the impact on mobility of researchers, has introduced mandatory changes to the schedule of activities presented in the first and second Dissemination and Communication Plans.
+Face-to-face conferences and dissemination events are no longer possible and the exchange of researchers is hindered. - Dissemination through peer-reviewed journal papers was preferred over conference presentations in the previous Dissemination and Communication Plans, given the cancellation of many events at the beginning of the pandemic.
+Nevertheless, the adaption of these meetings to virtual events and the development of platforms enabling networking and interaction has changed this approach.
+Accordingly, the SCARABEUS consortium has exploited these dissemination opportunities in the last year and a half. - Face-to-face workshops and events have been cancelled and they have been replaced by webinars broadcasted live.
+Virtually, all the consortium participates to this activity which has been well attended and has confirmed the interest in the research carried out in SCARABEUS.
+A critical assessment of these webinars suggests that more in-depth analysis be added to the webinars. - The number of initiatives to promote joint dissemination actions with other projects has gained relevance, given the larger number of projects related to supercritical Carbon Dioxide technologies that are currently funded by the European Commission.
+Unfortunately, most of these activities have been cancelled or postponed for reasons that fall beyond the command of the consortium.
+Nevertheless, the interest triggered by these initiatives sets the pathway forward to reach out to more stakeholders. - Social media and website have been able to reach out to the target audience and stakeholders.
 This confirms the appropriateness of the dissemination routes even though efforts must be made to increase the frequency of the regular updates and the technical contents of the information sent out.

 Overall, the dissemination metrics confirm that the consortium is walking in the right direction, especially in the more scientific activities.
-The highest scores for each category are achievable and this indicates that communication and dissemination are currently effective.
+Even though there is still margin for improvement in different categories, in particular those related to social media, the current scores indicates that communication and dissemination are currently effective.

-For any query about Dissemination and Communication activities, please get in contact with Prof. David Sánchez at ds@us.es .
+For any query about Dissemination and Communication activities, please get in contact with Prof. David Sánchez at ds@us.es.